ravennevermoreneverless/obsidian/1.2 — life data/2025/daily notes (2025).md

 ==10 - 12:31== Chai and I watched ***Cube***, my favorite film.
 We talked about it briefly afterwards.
 Chai fell asleep around the afternoon while I transcribed notes from my journal.

 ==11 - 21:26== Chai and I played Pokemon Unite almost the entire day.
 Then I cried as she teased me because I was about to go home.
 But we talked about it and I changed my mind, I'll be leaving on the 15th.
 Then we watch***ed X-Men Origins: Wolverine***.

+==12 - 21:06== Chai and I woke up early because she had to go vote and be a watcher at the elections.
+I stayed at the house while I chat with her on Messenger.
+She came home by 10 AM, ate lunch with me, then we just watched ***X-Men*** films while her family stays over until 6 PM after we all ate tuna pasta.
+I loaned ₱2000 on GCash which Chai didn't like.

+==13 - 20:20== We immediately started watching ***X-Men***.
+Then we ordered shawarma in the afternoon when Chai couldn't sleep.
+We continued watching ***X-Men***.
+Chai ordered items on my Tik Tok.
+We also played *Pokemon Unite*.

+==14 - 21:05== Chai and I played *Pokemon Unite* for the entire day.
+Then I cried to her about how heavy I'm feeling and she told me she's feeling heavy too and just avoiding it so she won't self-destruct.

+==15 - 23:10== Chai and I played *Pokemon Unite* almost the entire day—I'm getting the hang of using Umbreon.
+I got Chai's parcel outside and bought some stuff at the *sari-sari* store.
+I messed up with my Obsidian committing too large of a file.
+I had to work my around my previous version history from GitHub and restart everything in my phone bit by bit.